Did you know…

 • Every day, two construction workers take their own lives

 • Suicide is the biggest killer of men under 45

 • Construction workers are 3.7 times more likely to suffer from poor mental health

-We are passionate about supporting all our people’s mental wellbeing and reducing the stigma associated with poor mental health across our workforce, including our sub-contractors and supply chain.
+We are passionate about supporting all our people’s wellbeing and reducing the stigma associated with poor mental health and wellbeing across our workforce, including our sub-contractors and supply chain.
 While many organisations have become more aware of this issue over recent years, there is still more to be done to ensure people are provided with the support they need.